 The cost of work described herein is incidental to the Contract, unless included under another item of work.

-105.17 Construction and Demolition Debris. , , and regulates the use and disposal of construction and demolition debris.
-Notify the local Board of Health or the local office 7 days before placing Clean Hard Fill off the Right-of-Way.
+105.17 Construction and Demolition Debris.
+OAC-3745-37, OAC-3745-400, and ORC Chapter 3714 regulates the use and disposal of construction and demolition debris.
+Notify the local Board of Health or the local Ohio EPA office 7 days before placing Clean Hard Fill off the Right-of-Way.
 Submit copies of this notification to the Engineer.

 Legally dispose of debris containing wood, road metal, or plaster at a licensed construction and demolition debris site.